© Unofficial Royalty 2024

 June 24, 1311 – Birth of Philippa of Hainault, Queen of England, wife of King Edward III of England, at Valenciennes, Flanders, now in France

 King Edward III and Philippa married at York Minster in York, England.
 The couple’s main home was Woodstock Palace in Oxfordshire, England.
 It was Philippa’s favorite residence and the birthplace of four of her thirteen children including her eldest child, Edward the Black Prince, who was born days before her sixteenth birthday.
-The sons of Edward III and Philippa married into the English nobility and it was their descendants who later battled for the throne in the Wars of the Roses.
+The sons of Edward III and Philippa married into the English nobility and their descendants later battled for the throne in the Wars of the Roses.

 Unofficial Royalty: Philippa of Hainault, Queen of England